Add this page to your book

 The latest version available on our website includes the necessary features.
 If you start VEConfigure or VE.Bus System Configurator while connected to the internet, it will automatically check and update itself when necessary.

-Not having the latest file installed will result in an error when opening the file (@Jos please confirm by testing)
+Not having the latest version of VEConfigure Tools installed will result in an error when opening the file.

 The inverter/charger is the heart of a Victron power system.
 Before continuing, make sure to fully understand the process.

 3.1 Checking installed version

 In the VRM Portal, go to the Device List page, and click the Firmware update button at the bottom of the page.
 The system will now search for connected devices and once completed show the result: